-Micropiles (also referred to as Mini-Piles) are deep foundation, small diameter grouted piles typically consisting of a central steel reinforcement member and commonly includes steel casing.
-Micropiles can be designed to carry very high capacity loads, with design loads commonly on the order of 250 kips and higher depending on project requirements.
+Micropiles (also referred to as Mini-Piles) are deep foundation systems, small diameter grouted piles typically consisting of a central steel reinforcement member.
+They commonly include steel casing.
+They can be designed to carry very high capacity loads.

-Micropiles are typically used in limited access areas, such as low overhead clearance, and can be accessed through a typical man door.
-Micropiles are a cost effective solution in areas with Karst topography and sloping rock.
+They are typically used in limited access areas, such as low overhead clearance, and can be accessed through a typical man door.
+Micropiles are a cost-effective solution in areas with Karst topography and sloping rock.

-With a typical Drilled Pier foundation, significant cost overruns can occur due to extra rock coring.
-This is because Drilled Piers are extended along the face of sloping rock, or when voids are encountered in the rock formation near the design bearing elevation of the drilled piers and extra rock coring is required.
-Micropiles reduce this risk as micropiles typically extend down into the rock formation so the load is transferred in skin friction and potential voids in the rock are identified.
-This eliminates the risk of voids below the bottom of the Drilled Pier.
+With a typical drilled pier foundation, significant cost overruns can occur due to extra rock coring.
+This is because drilled piers are extended along the face of sloping rock or when voids are encountered in the rock formation near the design bearing elevation of the drilled piers and extra rock coring is required.
+Micropiles reduce this risk, as they typically extend down into the rock formation, so the load is transferred in skin friction.
+This also allows potential voids in the rock to be identified.

 Micropile System Applications

-Micropiles can be used in a variety of applications.
-Particularly useful when projects are launched in areas with limited access or weak soil, Micropiles have become a preferred method of deep foundation stabilization for their reliability, versatility, and efficiency.
+These Mini-Piles can be used in a variety of applications.
+They are particularly useful when projects are launched in areas with limited access or weak soil.
+This system has become a preferred method of deep foundation stabilization for its reliability, versatility, and efficiency.

-- Deep foundation Projects: Micropiles are a convenient option for establishing a deep foundation because they do not require pre-drilling.
-Establishing a deep foundation is necessary on job sites of high capacity loads, on-site barriers, or poor soil.
+This is a convenient option for establishing a deep foundation because they do not require pre-drilling.
+Building a deep foundation is necessary for job sites of high capacity loads, on-site barriers, or poor soil.

-- Foundation Rehabilitation & Repairs: When existing foundations are compromised the use of Micropiles helps fortify the foundation’s stability.
+When existing foundations are compromised, their use helps fortify the foundation’s stability.
 The structural load is transferred to the Micropiles to a more suitable and stable soil layer.
-Micropiles are a cost-efficient option in comparison to foundation replacement.
+This is a cost-efficient option in comparison to foundation replacement.

 Micropile Jobs and Considerations

-Micropiles can be used on a variety of projects, including the fortification or creation of foundations for bridges, towers, and new buildings.
-The versatility of Micropiles has led to their increased popularity and their use in tough construction conditions.
+These systems can be used on a variety of projects, including the fortification or creation of foundations for bridges, towers, and new buildings.
+Their versatility has led to their increased popularity and their use in complicated and challenging construction conditions.
 When faced with areas of low clearance, restricted access, or collapsing soil types, Micropiles are an ideal solution.

-Micropiles are available in multiple varieties, but all are cost-efficient, quick to install, and useable in limited access or low-headroom areas.
-For help in determining the type of Micropile that is best for your project based on your specific needs, contact Intech Anchoring today.
+All of Intech’s Micropile options are cost efficient, quick to install, and usable in limited access or low-headroom areas.
+For help in determining the type of Micropile that is best for your unique project, contact Intech Anchoring today.